bayotop/off-by-slash/README.md

 1. git clone https://github.com/bayotop/off-by-slash/
 2. Burp -> Extender -> Add -> find and select `off-by-slash.py`

 The extension implements an active scanner check.
 Simply run a new scan, preferably with an "Audit checks - extensions only" configuration, on static resources identified via Burp's crawler.
 Alternatively, use `scrape.py` with a list of URLs to scrape static resources from.
-The results can be directly passed to a new Burp scan.
+The results can be directly passed to a new Burp scan (Burp 2.0).

 ## Description